Groupe Respect ©Philippe Quaisse

 French film collective Respect launches industry-wide code of conduct for navigating sexual assault from script to screen

-Around 30 French film industry professionals have created the ‘Respect Group’ that has created a code of conduct to both prevent sexual assault on film sets and provide a concrete tool kit for dealing with incidents should they occur.
+Around 30 French film industry professionals have formed the ‘Respect Group’ that has created a code of conduct to prevent sexual assault on film sets and provide a concrete tool kit for dealing with incidents should they occur.

 The new initiative, whose name the “Groupe Respect” is an acronym that stands for “reactivity, ethics, safety, professionalism, efficiency, trust and transparency” in French, is being spearheaded by producers Caroline Bonmarchand of Avenue B Productions and Alice Girard of Rectangle Productions alongside head of women’s parity organisation Le Lab Femmes du Cinema’s Fabienne Silvestre.

-They met weekly for eight months to craft the tool kit that is designed to be complementary to measures that already exist in France.
-They include CNC-mandated training for members of a film’s production and a parliamentary committee just approved by the government to investigate incidents of sexual assault, spearheaded by actress and filmmaker Judith Godrèche.
+They met weekly for eight months to craft the tool-kit designed to complement measures already existing in France.
+They include CNC-mandated training for members of a film’s production and a parliamentary committee just approved by the government to investigate incidents of sexual assault, spearheaded by actress/filmmaker Judith Godrèche.

 A collective effort